This page explains how to create Cloud Identity and Access Management (Cloud IAM) policies for authorization in Google

 To learn more about primitive Roles, refer to Primitive Roles in the Cloud IAM documentation.

 Service Account User grants users permission to complete certain tasks using a GCP service account.
-In GKE, users needing to create, update, and delete clusters might require this role.
-You pair the Service Account User role with other roles depending on the level of access an entity requires.
+In GKE, users needing to create, or update clusters might require this Role.
+You pair the Service Account User Role with other Roles depending on the level of access an entity requires.

-For example, if a user with the Cluster Admin role needs to create a cluster, they need to access the GKE default service account.
-Adding the Service Account User role to the user's Cloud IAM policy ensures that they have permission to use the service account.
+For example, if a user with the Cluster Admin Role needs to create a cluster, they need to access the cluster nodes' service account.
+Granting the user the Service Account User Role on that service account's Cloud IAM policy ensures that they have permission to use the service account:

 |Role Title||Role Name||Capabilities||Permissions|